Phenomenology of Dirac neutrino EFTs up to dimension six: Analytical cross sections relevant for calculations

-In the following section, we have given the analytical expressions for the cross-sections for the Feynman diagrams that are responsible for thermalizing $N_R$ in the early universe, as shown in Fig.~\ref{fig:NRtherm}. { } { } { } { }
+In the following section, we have given the analytical expressions for the cross sections for the Feynman diagrams that are responsible for thermalizing $N_R$ in the early Universe, as shown in Figure~\ref{fig:NRtherm}. { } { } { } { }

 { }

 { } Here, $\theta_W$ is the Weinberg angle, $S_W$ and $C_W$ are $\sin{\theta_W}$ and $\cos{\theta_W}$ respectively.
 In the equation \eqref{eq:sigLNW}, we have used the thermal mass of the photon $m_A^2=\frac{e^2 T^{2}}{6}$.